 At the end of the day when you’re preparing for your first interview, keep in mind the actual experiences that you’ve had surrounding your major.
 Bear in mind you have chosen to enter a field that is changing rapidly and compared to other concentrations, is fairly new.
 Your career will depend on you creating a solid base of experience to build off of if you’re going to be successful and adapt to industry changes as they occur.
 This is why stepping up in classes, clubs, and landing as many internships as possible will set your resume apart.
 Having Help Desk experience, knowledge of coding and experience on the security side will demonstrate that you’re well-rounded and have had experiences in a critical field.

 Human Resource managers understand that just out of college, you are most likely not going to have industry recognized certifications yet.
-And that’s ok because they are expensive and something that professionals in IT and Security acquire as they build their career.
+And that’s okay because they are expensive and something that professionals in IT and Security acquire as they build their career.
 Human Resource managers aren’t looking for a list of acronyms after your name; they want to see your eagerness to grow with their team and build off of your already impressive experiences.
 Who knows, the company who hires you may even offer to pay for some of your certifications along the way.

 Traditional Interviewing vs. Behavioral Interviewing